itmm/visual-crypto/docs/two-imgs.md

 	const ref_d = ref_id.data;
 @End(main)
 ```
-* The pixel array of the hidden canvas is used to generate the two
+* the pixel array of the hidden canvas is used to generate the two
   randomized images

 ```